 Some Odd Pages was founded by Book Artist Meg Green in 1996.
 Meg combines traditional binding methods with an innovative approach to materials and techniques.
 She’s developed and improved a number of unique creative bindings through experimentation, exploration and simply taking apart and reconstructing thousands of books since 1996.
 Commissions include artist collaborations, unique volumes, limited editions, commercial editions, repairs and reconstructions.

 Meg holds Bachelor and Masters Degrees in Book Arts and Printmaking.
 She’s been teaching Book Arts and bookbinding since 1996 and her original works have exhibited and sold in Montreal, New York and London.
 She is the founder of Atelier Soleil, Centre for Book Arts in her native Montreal and Some Odd Pages in London, UK.

-Meg currently teaches Book Arts and bookbinding at the Richmond Art School, The National Trust, accepts private students at the studio and is often approached to teach specific projects or skills at arts and heritage venues in the UK.
+Meg currently accepts private students at the studio and is often approached to teach specific projects or skills at arts and heritage venues in the UK.

 Meg Green featured online:

 University of the West of England Centre for Fine Print Research

 The Artist Book Yearbook, 2016 – 2017

 “A Sense of Place has been consistently central to my work.
 I am specifically interested in the psychogeography of place as an accumulation of cultural identity.
 I have created several artist’s books based on unique landscapes which embody the cultural heritage of a specific people.”

 Recent works include: